 A crisp topping is typically made with a combination of oats and flour sweetened with sugar and held together with melted butter.
 The topping is more crisp, crunchy and buttery.

-A cobbler topping is more biscuit-like.
-It often has cold butter cut into a lightly sweetened flour mixture.
+A peach cobbler topping is more biscuit-like.
 The dough gets pinched or cut into pieces and placed over the top of the fruit.

 Now, go grab some peaches and whip up this fantastic summer dessert!

 P.S.
 Leftover Peach Crisp (straight from the fridge) makes a delicious summer breakfast.
 See above about “living our best summer life.”